Gotham Magazine

 A post shared by Fresco by Scotto (@frescobyscotto)

-Known as the "the power broker's lunch and entertainment industry's dinner," this family-run Tuscan eatery has a little something for everybody.
-Even the wild 20 somethings who are here for a good time, not a long time.
+Known as the "power broker's lunch and entertainment industry's dinner," this family-run Tuscan eatery has a little something for everybody.
+Even the wild 20-somethings who are here for a good time, not a long time.
 Although a bit more hush-hush than the other spots on this list, Fresco By Scotto knows how to throw a party.
-Or as Anabelle and Emma call it, "a rager."
-Diners can expect high-quality Italian food, wine, music, and of course, company.
+Diners can expect high-quality Italian food, wine, music and, of course, company.